netdata/netdata/packaging/installer/README.md

 - See the list of Netdata [package maintainers](../maintainers) for ASUSTOR NAS, OpenWRT, ReadyNAS, and other niche systems.

 !!! note
-    Starting with Netdata v1.12, Netdata by default collects anonymous usage information and sends it to Google Analytics.
+    By default, Netdata collects anonymous usage information and sends it to Google Analytics.
 To read more about what information is collected and how to opt-out, check out the [anonymous statistics page](../../docs/anonymous-statistics.md).

 ---